Guide - The Best of Park City

 Alternative Airports

 Provo Airport (PVU) serves select destinations and sits approximately 45 minutes from Park City.
-Heber Valley Airport accommodates private aviation closer to town.
+Heber Valley Airport accommodates private aviation and is closer to town, at about 25 minutes away.

 Getting Around Park City

 Once in town, the free Park City Transit system connects major areas including Main Street, resort bases, and residential neighborhoods.
-During ski season, the transit system reduces the need for a personal vehicle substantially.
+During ski season, festivals, and holidays the transit system reduces the need to find parking and deal with heavy traffic.

 Create Your Free Park City Guide →